drovani/rovaninet-posts/2023/2023-10-03-Ahsoka-Season-One.md

 - Removal of cloaks is a good touch - I am forever reminded of Edna's "no capes!" edict.
 - I think it would have been much cooler if the ring ship had sucked them all into its hyperspace jump and now we're in this Star Trek Voyager / Stargate Universe situation halfway across the universe.
 - Oh Anakin... blah.

+## Part Six: Far, Far Away

+- I was SO FUCKING BORED with Part 5 that I didn't even take notes on it.
+That's how boring the episode was.
+- This whole show _still_ hasn't give the audience any reason to understand why Sabine is so desperate to rescue Ezra.
+We're told to care without convincing us to care.
+- It's no Imperial Deathmatch entrance theme, but it was dramatic enough to get me to pause what I was doing and take notice.
+- There are Tuskar all the way in another galaxy.
+Cool, cool.
+- Again, a species from another galaxy and they can just communicate like she took that thing's language as an elective in college.

+## Part Seven: Dreams and Madness

+- Random cameo used as a McGuffin, how fortunate.

+## Part Eight: The Jedi, the Witch, and the Warlord

+- When the writers can't even be serious about the title of the episode, how is the audience supposed to take it seriously?
+- Great, just what this universe needs, magic flaming swords.
+- Stormtrooper Zombies? hahahahahahahahaha
+- Why did Ezra wait so long before force-pulling his lightsaber?
+It seems like that should have been a quick and easy thing to do.
+- Ahsoka vs Morgan has been the best choreographed fight of the series and the simplicity of the cinematography lets the craft really shine.
+- Did no one think to warn Thrawn that there was a ship flying around on the surface?
+- Long rolling hills, vast mountain ranges with enormous statues carved into them, distant towers - is this a LotR set?
+-

+## Final Thoughts

+There is a lot of potential for a whole season or more with the four main characters that were left on this distant planet.
+Plot threads about how Ahsoka, Sabine, and Huyang are managing life and integrating with the local politics, cultures, and various norms.
+Another perspective on that same jouney could be shown from Shin's point of view.
+And all this lore about the witches and ancient magic along with Baylan's search for something greater than himself would make for another plot line.
+There is so much potential here!

+I am sure, though, that Season 2 (if it happens) will have the ASH trio making it back to the prime galaxy by the end of episode three.

+Absolutely superb acting by Ray Stevenson and Lars Mikkelsen; good performances by Ivanna Sakhno, Natasha Liu Bordizzo, and Rosario Dawson.
+Huyang was the hero of the show and David Tennat's voice was key to the droid being a remarkable character.

+Also, Wes Chatham was robbed of a chance to show off his acting skills.